Not sure how to ask for a pay rise in Japan?

 Negotiation may be the first approach that comes to mind when considering how to ask for a raise, but persuasion is a softer approach that could come in handy with this aspect of your career.

-Both techniques need to be executed with finesse in order to achieve your goal, so read on to find out how you can use them for your advantage.
+Both techniques need to be executed with finesse in order to achieve your goal of a pay rise, so read on to find out how you can use them for your advantage.

 When it comes to who brings up a dollar value or percentage first, let your boss make the first move.
 That could set the lower limit for you to negotiate up from.